updateaman/updateaman.github.io/_posts/2021-02-25-common-aws-services.md

 title: Common AWS services
 ---

 AWS is the most popular cloud services provider in the world.
 It offers a lot of services for building highly available, scalable and resilient business solutions.
-AWS helps companies with variety of IAAS, PAAS and SAAS services offerings.
+AWS helps companies with variety of IAAS, PAAS and SAAS service offerings.

 Here are the most common AWS services developers can use: